 - 1 cup shredded zucchini

-- 2 tbsp sun dried tomatoes, diced.
+- 2 tablespoon sun dried tomatoes, diced.
 I use Mezzetta brand.

-- 2 tbsp vegan cream cheese I use Trader Joe's.
+- 2 tablespoon vegan cream cheese I use Trader Joe's.

 - pinch of dried oregano